TV Tropes Needs Your Help

-- Taken to an extreme in Mirror's Edge: Since you are playing a 1,60m tall woman on the run from the police and SWAT units that chase you over rooftops and through side alleys.
-You can pick up and fire even Machine Guns, but running while just holding them is impossible.
-With a Glock in Hand, you can run and jump, but since you don't have any spare ammunition on you it's usually best to just throw them away to get your hands free to climb up drain pipes and jump fences.
+- Taken to an extreme in Mirrors Edge, since you are playing a 1.6m-tall woman on the run from the police and SWAT units that chase you over rooftops and through side alleys.
+You can pick up and fire even machine guns, but running while just holding them is impossible.
+With a Glock in hand, you can run and jump, but since you don't have any spare ammunition on you it's usually best to just throw them away to get your hands free to climb up drain pipes and jump fences.

 - The original Tomb Raider.
 This was fixed by Tomb Raider 2, though.

-- Though somewhat inverted in TRs 2 and 3 with Lara's M16 and MP5 weapons, with which Lara had to stand still while shooting.
+- Though somewhat inverted in TR2 and 3 with Lara's M16 and MP5 weapons, with which Lara had to stand still while shooting.